badicsalex/ar-drivers-rs/README.md

-If you find Rust disgusting (and I wouldn't blame you), you could take a look at the code and reimplement the driver of your choice in any other language, since they are rather simple (especially the Rokid one).
+If you find Rust disgusting (and I wouldn't blame you), you could take a look at the code and reimplement the driver of your choice in any other language, since they are rather simple.

 ## Contribution

 I appreciate reported bugs, feature requests and of course pull request.

-I'd love to have a Rokid MAx, Rokid Lite, an Nreal Air or Moverio so if you have a spare one you'd throw out, you could mail it to me instead :)
+I'd love to have a Rokid Max, an Nreal Air or Moverio so if you have a spare one you'd throw out, you could mail it to me instead :)

 ## License